 -

 52-364 Modern Calculus IIIThis course focuses on calculus useful for the mathematical and physical sciences.
-Topics include: scalar and vector-valued functions and derivatives; parameterization and integration over regions, curves, and surfaces; divergence; curl; Green's theorem; infinite series; power series; Taylor series; and mathematical definitions of the integral, derivative, and limit.
-Attention is given to both symbolic and numerical computing.
-Applications drawn from the natural sciences, probability, and other areas of mathematics.
+Topics include: scalar and vector-valued functions and derivatives; gradients, contour plots, and constrained and unconstrained optimization of multiple variables; integration over regions in various coordinate systems; parameterization and integration over curves, and surfaces; divergence; curl; Green's theorem; and formal mathematical definitions of the integral, derivative, and limit.
 Prerequisite: Mathematics 52-264.
 (Fall, Spring) (NS)

 -